Moors murders: Myra Hindley

-Myra Hindley was born in Crumpsall on 23 July 1942 to parents Nellie and Bob Hindley, and raised in Gorton, then a working-class area of Manchester dominated by Victorian slum housing.
+Myra Hindley was born in Crumpsall on 23 July 1942 to Bob and Nellie Hindley, and raised in Gorton, then a working-class area of Manchester dominated by Victorian slum housing.
 Her father was an alcoholic who was frequently violent towards his wife and children.
 The family home was in poor condition, and Hindley was forced to sleep in a single bed next to her parents' double bed.
 Their living situation deteriorated further when Hindley's younger sister, Maureen, was born in August 1946.
 The following year, five-year-old Myra was sent to live nearby with her grandmother.

-Hindley's father had served with the Parachute Regiment and was stationed in North Africa, Cyprus and Italy during the Second World War.
+During the Second World War, Hindley's father had served with the Parachute Regiment and was stationed in North Africa, Cyprus and Italy.
 He had been known as a hard man while in the army and he expected his daughter to be equally tough; he taught her to fight and insisted that she stick up for herself.
-When Hindley was aged about eight, a local boy scratched her cheeks, drawing blood.
+When Hindley was about eight years old, a local boy scratched her cheeks, drawing blood.
 She burst into tears and ran to her father, who threatened to "leather" her if she did not retaliate; Hindley found the boy and knocked him down with a series of punches.
 As she wrote later, "At eight years old I'd scored my first victory."
 Malcolm MacCulloch, professor of forensic psychiatry at Cardiff University, has written that Hindley's "relationship with her father brutalised her ...
 She was not only used to violence in the home but rewarded for it outside.
 When this happens at a young age, it can distort a person's reaction to such situations for life."